-- 2 oz Brugal Especial extra dry rum
+- 2 ounces Brugal Especial extra dry rum

-Muddle the lime juice, agave nectar and mint sprig in a Collins glass.
+Gently muddle the agave nectar, lime juice and mint sprig in a Collins glass.

 Add the pineapple juice and stir to combine.